 International Women’s Day celebrates the achievements of women the world over.
 It also serves as a reminder of how far we have to go to achieve gender equality.
 As a profession dominated by men, crewing in the UK has a gender problem.
 Anya Lawrence-Craig explores what is being done to bring about lasting change.

 Daniela decided enough was enough; something had to change.
 It was around this time that she came across Connection Crew and was promptly propelled into the world of crewing.
 She has not looked back since.
 “I was surprised by the joy it brings to be physically active,” she says.
 “To quite literally, move and lift and make things happen.
-You get a very immediate satisfaction which is something I have never experienced as a freelancer, or in other fields of work.”
+You get a very immediate satisfaction which is something that is hard to find as a freelancer or in other fields of work.”

 For all that Daniela coos about crewing and her love for the job, the odds of her ending up in such a career are against her.
 Crewing in the UK is dominated by men; the few women that do crew are the exception.
 There is, however, little official data to quantify the extent of the gender imbalance in the crewing profession.